LSU 2 Semester Clinical Training Program for PAVE/ECFVG Candidates

 |Diagnostic Pathology||~4 weeks (2 half-blocks)|

 1 block of vacation and 1 block of an externship is required.
 Up to 4 half-blocks (approx. 8 weeks) may be taken as externships.
 During the externship, enrolled trainees may gain further professional experience in veterinary practices and establishments.
 Externship locations must be preapproved and they must be in the U.S.

 Instruction in additional disciplines such as Oncology, Cardiology, Dermatology, Theriogenology, Exotics, Emergency Medicine, Ophthalmology, Ambulatory Practice, Production Medicine, Externships and others may be covered during the Elective rotations.
-A full listing of elective offerings may be obtained from the Office of Student & Academic Affairs.
+A full listing of elective offerings may be obtained from the Office of Veterinary Education & Student Affairs.

 Criteria for Acceptance